taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * skin: pale porcelain that has been lightly tanned from her outdoor hobbies, but she *always* wears plenty of sunscreen
 * typical outfit: Practical trekking slacks with many large pockets, topped by a colorful fitted blouse.
 Lightweight running shoes or boots.
 Is just starting to need reading glasses, which she is constantly misplacing.

+Later when Majhee is an Automata matriarch...

+* wears soft, loose trousers that cinch at the knees and a chest wrap to support the breasts
+* piercings made of eSyrup metal, meaning they can shape-shift
+  * left nostril
+  * ears: both lobes are pierced and stretched with 40mm diameter ear [plugs](https://en.wikipedia.org/wiki/Plug_(jewellery)).
+* tattoos made of eSyrup ink, meaning they can shape-shift
+  * back: an enormous artistic rendition of the *[*Cariniana legalis*](https://en.wikipedia.org/wiki/Cariniana_legalis) tree
+  * right arm: a sleeve tattoo showing the journey from São Paulo to the Matto Grosso Plateau, which Majhee led when the Water Crisis hit
+  * left arm: a sleeve tattoo showing the seasonal migrations of the Automata Clan
+  * legs: dendritic line art that encodes Automata history

 ### What does this character want?

 Majhee has always wanted to discover a way to directly interface biological tissue with digital computing circuits, in order to build better medical devices that would integrate with the body's anatomy and physiology.
 When she got the 10-year research and development grant from the UN, her whole focus was on developing better, less expensive air and water filters for the "Global South", and she hardly paid attention to the fact that Space Consortium was patenting bespoke technological applications of eSyrup.
 However, after the Space Consortium demanded to be able to patent eSyrup fuel even though it was a basic research finding and not a custom commercial application, then sues the shit out of Majhee's research institute in order to gain exclusive IP ownership, Majhee becomes obsessed with publishing as many eSyrup applications into the public domain as fast as possible to prevent Space Consortium from patenting any more basic eSyrup research and gaining a monopoly on knowledge and tech crucial to daily life and public health.